The most powerful and effective path towards possitive change is by taking nonviolent direct action.

 Nonviolent Action Training Nonviolent Portraits

-Gandhi on the web Gandhi Institute
+Gandhi on the web The Life of Gandhi

 The world of Nonviolence.
 Nonviolence in India